Self-organization of adatom adsorption structure at interaction with tip of dynamic force microscope: Basic equations

-where $G_{0} \equiv G(T=2T_{c})$ is the typical value of modulus.
+where $G_{0} \equiv G(T=2T_{\mathrm{c}})$ is the typical value of modulus.

-According to the synergetic concept \cite{Haken,zhetph,KhYu,glass1,glass2,physa_soc,jam_pre} for completing the equations system (\ref{7}) and (\ref{6}), which contains the order parameter $\varepsilon$, the conjugate field $\sigma$, and the control parameter $T$, we should deduce a kinetic equation for the temperature.
-This equation can be obtained using the basic relationships of elasticity theory stated in $\S~31$ in Ref.~\cite{upr}.
-Thus, it is necessary to start from the continuity equation for the heat $\delta Q = T\delta S$: Here the heat current is given by the Onsager equation
+According to the synergetic concept \cite{Haken,zhetph,KhYu,glass1,glass2,physa_soc,jam_pre} to complete the equation system (\ref{7}) and (\ref{6}), which contains the order parameter $\varepsilon$, the conjugate field $\sigma$, and the control parameter $T$, we should deduce a kinetic equation for the temperature.
+This equation can be obtained using the basic relationships of elasticity theory stated in $\S~32$ in \cite{upr}.
+Thus, it is necessary to start with the continuity equation for the heat $\delta Q = T\delta S$: Here, the heat current is given by the Onsager equation

 where $\kappa$ is the heat conductivity.
-In the elementary case of the thermoelastic stress the entropy
+In the elementary case of the thermoelastic stress, the entropy

 consists of the purely thermodynamic component $S_0$ and the dilatation: